amesch441/iSCALE/README.md

 Please download checkpoints and Data folders from: https://upenn.box.com/s/cburekr425ibu276wyxki09q35z2o3x0 Then place checkpoints and Data folder into your iSCALE directory.

-To run the demo, use the file run_iSCALE.sh with directory prefix="Data/demo/gastricTumor/"
+To run the demo, use the file run_iSCALE.sh with directory prefix="Data/demo/gastricTumor/".
+The ground truth for this gastric tumor tissue can be found in the cnts-truth-agg folder.

 ```
 sbatch run_iSCALE.sh